-Children's Author Literacy Specialist Writing Teacher
+Children's Author Literacy Educator Writing Teacher

 Judy Bradbury writes books that open minds and hearts, initiate conversations, and expand possibilities.